 For more information about the features and cost of Tinder Plus, visit our Is Tinder Free article.

-That's our primer on How Tinder's matching system works!
-Next, we'll show you how to start conversations with the people you get matched with on Tinder!
+That's our primer on how Tinder's matching system works!
+In our next tutorial, we'll show you how to start conversations with the people you get matched with on Tinder!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Learn how to use